German girl found alive after being lost in forest - NewsBreak

 German girl found alive after being lost in forest

-BERLIN (AP) — An 8-year-old German girl who was lost for two days in a forested area along the German-Czech border was found alive on Tuesday after a search involving hundreds of rescue workers, police said.
+BERLIN (AP) — An 8-year-old German girl who was lost for two days in a forested area along the German-Czech border has been found alive.
+Her discovery Tuesday came after a search involving hundreds of rescue workers.
+A German police spokesperson said she was taken to a hospital with hypothermia.
+The girl, who was only identified by her first name, Julia, went missing with her brother and cousin on Sunday as the family took a break while hiking in the Bohemian Forest.
+The two other children were located Sunday evening.
+The search involved hundreds of German and Czech police officers, firefighters, 40 tracking dogs, helicopters and drones.keyt.com

-Julia Sleegers was suffering from hypothermia but her life is not in danger, police told German news agency dpa.

-Bavarian police said in a statement that she was discovered by rescue officials.

 Comments / 0